ThereseLarsson/MyFinanceApp_3/README.md

 # da401a_assignment_1
-Inlämningsuppgift 1
+Assignment 1

-Kurs: Application Development for Android (DA401A)
+Course: Application Development for Android (DA401A)

-Gick: Termin 5 Systemutvecklare, ht 2018.
+Went the course: T5 Systemutvecklare at Malmö University, ht 2018.

 ## Run the application
 - Run MainActivity.java